digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-33.md

 * Met with Claudio about the INTO-CPS tutorials.
 Looking forward for feedabck on new RC testing.
 * Met weekly with Till in the deveoplment of the IMM model.

+#### Hao Feng
+* Wrote the draft of a tutorial paper regarding to Kalman filter for ANNSIM conferecen.
+* Ploished the technical report of the incubator with Claudio.
+* Working together with Christian on benchmark neural network.
+I am focusing on Koopman autoencoder.
+* Working on the CPS-track paper for ANNSIM.

 #### Stakeholder 3
 * Discussion Point 1
 * Discussion Point 2